-- Characteristics: Staff chefs tend to form a stereotypical image of the high potentials (self-assured, innovative, risky).
-The self-assessment of the high potentials, on the other hand, is more widely spread.
-Thus only 16 percent of alumni / students consider themselves to be very risky.
-In general, a large proportion of the alumni / students choose much more traditional characteristics in the self-description than the staff staff do: 64 percent of alumni / students describe themselves as very disciplined (vs. 27 percent HR), 38 percent as modest (vs. 4 percent HR) and 17 percent as traditional (vs. 4 percent HR).
+- Characteristics: HR managers tend to have a stereotypical image of high potentials (confident, innovative, risk-taking).
+The self-assessment of high potentials, on the other hand, is more diverse.
+Only 16 percent of alumni / students see themselves as very willing to take risks.
+Overall, a large proportion of the alumni / students choose much more traditional characteristics in their self-description than the personnel managers do: 64 percent of the alumni / students describe themselves as very disciplined (vs. 27 percent HR), 38 percent as modest (vs. 4 percent HR) and 17 percent as tradition-conscious (vs. 4 percent HR).

 - Skills of the future: Social competency will become more important for both groups in the future.
 Consistency also exists in the fact that professional competence will not increase in importance.
 Competences for global cooperation - multilingual and intercultural competencies - are regarded as much more important by staff officers.

-- The ideal work situation: The assumptions made by the staff members on working conditions are very different from the ideas of the high potentials.
-Here too HR has a clear stereotype in mind (mobile, flexible, digitally cross-linked).
-On the other hand, the responses of the alumni / students clearly indicate that 23 percent want to be mobile, but 27 percent say that they are important to them.
-Only 8 percent want a digital networking, while 62 percent wants personal contacts with colleagues and business partners.
-The desire for company loyalty (expressed by 27 percent of alumni / students) is also underestimated by the HR side.
+- The ideal work situation: The assumptions of the personnel managers regarding working conditions differ very strongly from the ideas of the high potentials.
+Here, too, HR has a clear stereotype in mind (mobile, flexible, digitally networked).
+On the other hand, the answers of the alumni / students vary significantly: 23 percent want to be mobile, but 27 percent say that they attach great importance to being local.
+Only 8 percent want digital networking, while 62 percent want personal contact with colleagues and business partners.
+The desire for corporate loyalty (expressed by 27 percent of alumni / students) is also greatly underestimated by HR.

 Conclusion: know the target group first